psevestre/openid-fapi/Financial_API_WD_001.md

     **NOTE**: If replay identification of the authorization code is not possible, it is desirable to set the validity period of the authorization code to one minute or a suitable short period of time.
 The validity period may act as a cache control indicator of when to clear the authorization code cache if one is used.

+    **NOTE**: The opaqueness requirement for the access token does not preclude the server to create a structured access token.

 Further, if it wishes to provide the authenticated user's identifier to the client in the token response, the authorization server

 * shall support the authentication request as in Section 3.1.2.1 of [OIDC];